bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="video-widget-stats", width=170, center=true) }}

+##### WebRTC Video Recorder
-Video recording (to Cockpit's [Video Library](#video-library)) is possible using a [mini widget](#mini-widgets), and directly records the incoming stream (not the scaled and cropped/flipped/rotated display of the widget).
+It is possible to directly record an incoming WebRTC video stream (not the scaled and cropped/flipped/rotated display of the widget):

+{{ easy_image(src="video-recording-mini-widget", width=180, center=true) }}

+Clicking the red icon on the left allows quickly starting and stopping recording of the currently specified stream.

+Clicking the stream name in the middle of the widget allows choosing which stream to record:
+{{ easy_image(src="video-recording-config", width=250, center=true) }}

+Recordings are saved using the [mission name](#mission-name) and starting timestamp, and can be found in the [Video Library](#video-library).
+When videos are available an indicator shows on the right side of the recording widget, which can be clicked to open the library directly.

+{% note() %}
+Recording occurs in the display device (not onboard the vehicle).
+{% end %}

+{% note() %}
+When running Cockpit in a browser, downloading recordings currently temporarily stores them in memory, which may limit the maximum duration of individual recordings.
+The standalone application records videos directly to the filesystem, so does not have this issue.
+{% end %}

-Cockpit can be configured to [log some telemetry values](#telemetry-logs-subtitle-files), and record them as a subtitle file for convenient video playback:
+To make the recorded videos easier to analyse, Cockpit can be configured to [log telemetry values](#telemetry-logs-subtitle-files), and record them as a subtitle file for convenient video playback:
 {{ easy_image(src="video-subtitles", width=450, center=true) }}

+If a recording is ongoing, Cockpit will try to prevent the tab/application from closing, with a warning:
+{{ easy_image(src="video-recording-termination-warning", width=550, center=true) }}

 ##### URL Video Player